Shine a light on modern slavery to halt human trafficking

-Sadly, despite our society's best attempts thus far, "the land of the free" is one of the key enablers of the fastest growing criminal enterprise now estimated at $150 billion.
-Raising awareness about the plight of victims will help us prioritize their rescue.
+Sadly, despite our society's best attempts thus far, "the land of the free" is one of the key enablers of the fastest-growing criminal enterprise now estimated at $150 billion.
+Raising awareness about the plight of victims will help us prioritize their safety.
 Until then, wearing blue on January 11 was likely a coincidence for most citizens rather than intentionally promoting National Human Trafficking Prevention Month.

 The US imports by far the most goods produced as a result of forced and child labor.
 America is the world's largest consumer of sex that contributes to a global black market of human trafficking.
 We routinely fail thousands of people – many of them minors – who are forced into marriages under threat of violence.

-Where do these crimes still happen and how can we rescue those affected?
+Where do these crimes still happen and how can we help those affected?

 Please sign up or sign in to continue